 "But as soon as I opened fire that was gone - [I thought] 'Before they kill me I have to kill some.'

 "I thought they were going to kill me after a couple of minutes, definitely."

 The citation on his medal - which is only one level below the Victoria Cross - states that he saved the lives of three comrades who were inside the checkpoint at the time.

 "I think I am a very lucky guy, a survivor," he added.
-"Now I am getting this award, it is very great and I am very happy."'No panic'
+"Now I am getting this award, it is very great and I am very happy."

 Another of those being honoured is Army medic Cpl Isobel Henderson, who receives an MBE.